 MAGES/Ph.D. in Government

-The Center and the Department of Government offer a joint course of study leading to a MAGES/Ph.D. in Government.
+CGES and the Department of Government offer a dual course of study leading to a MAGES/Ph.D. in Government.
 Within the Ph.D. program, students can choose from one of two tracks: Comparative Government or International Relations.

-The curriculum includes a total of three years (63 credits) of course work drawn from the MAGES program and the Government department.
+The curriculum includes a total of three years (63 credits) of course work drawn from the MAGES program and the Department of Government.
 This program is oriented towards students who wish to complement their disciplinary studies in Government with the interdisciplinary regional focus of the MAGES Program.

-Candidates for this degree must complete all requirements for the MAGES degree with the following variations:
+Candidates complete all requirements for both the Ph.D. in Government and the MAGES degree requirements with the following variations: